oauthstuff/draft-ietf-oauth-security-topics/A03_security-model.md

 environment of their OAuth implementations.
 For example, in [@arXiv.1901.11520], a very strong attacker model is used that includes attackers that have full control over the token endpoint.
-This models effects of a possible misconfiguration of endpoints in the ecosystem (which can be avoided by using authorization server metadata as described in (#other_recommendations)).
+This models effects of a possible misconfiguration of endpoints in the ecosystem, which can be avoided by using authorization server metadata as described in (#other_recommendations).
+Such an attacker is therefore not listed here.

-Previous
-attacks on OAuth have shown that OAuth deployments SHOULD in particular be protected against the following, stronger attackers in addition to (A1) and (A2) listed above:
+However, previous attacks on OAuth have shown that the following types of attackers are relevant in particular:

   * (A3) Attackers that can read, but not modify, the contents of the authorization response (i.e., the authorization response can leak